 Interface references, including references to an interface that a module implements

 Extension Point references

 References to resource files are made by pathname relative to the

-src/main/resources folder, and still include their filename extensions.
-The wizard looks for references to resource files and updates them to
+src/main/resources folder, and do include their filename extensions.
+The wizard looks for references to resource files and updates them to reflect

 In Query Table data constructs, the name of a file used to preload the table